Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

    ret = mc_client_set_cmd_reply_received_cb(g_client_h, cmd_reply_received_cb, NULL);
    ```

-**Note**
+> **Note**
+>

-This feature supports Tizen 4.0 and higher for Mobile.
+> This feature supports Tizen 4.0 and higher for Mobile.

 <a name="send_event"></a>
 ## Sending and Processing A Custom Event

-To send a custom event to the server from the client side:
+To send a custom event to the client from the server side:

 1. Create the media controller server handle using the `mc_server_create()` function: